A town filled with huge temples, lively summer festivals, and stunning cherry blossoms

 The best way to get to Kumagaya Station by train is to take the JR Shonan-Shinjuku Line from Shinjuku Station in Tokyo.
 Kumagaya Station is located right in the center of the town.

 Kumagaya holds the title of having some of the highest summer temperatures in Japan.
-There's a massive thermometer in front of Kumagaya Station emblazoned with the town's slogan “Atsui zo!” (it's hot), telling observers the temperature.
+Outside a department store in the city, there's a massive thermometer popular among visitors as a photo spot.
 While visitors may not want to be at Kumagaya during this time, there is plenty to see and do all throughout the year.

 Spend time by the river

 Although it's hot in summer, you're never far from a large river in Kumagaya.
 You can walk to the banks of the Arakawa River, and stroll along the nearby trails at Arakawa River Park.

 The area is especially beautiful in spring when the cherry trees are in bloom.
 The cherry blossoms bloom light pink while nanohana flowers underneath bloom bright yellow, creating a scene of vivid color contrast.

 Menuma Shodenzan Kangiin Temple